-One of the laws of automatic leash pressure is that you never get to pull on the leash, or reel your puppy in.
+One of the laws of automatic leash pressure is that you never get to pull on the leash or reel your puppy in.
 However, sometimes, you’ll find yourself in a situation where you need a puppy straining at the end of their leash to get out of the way.
 Maybe there’s a kid with an ice cream cone about to stumble over your puppy, or maybe they got off the sidewalk and are trying to cross a busy road.
 This brings us to our ancillary skills.
 These skills have a single purpose: they will allow you to move your puppy without jeopardizing the golden rule of never pulling on the leash and never reeling puppies in.

 Ancillary skill #1: follow a treat magnet

 Teach your puppy – independent of leash training – to follow a treat you hold in front of their nose for at least a few steps.
-Take the treat between thumb and index finger, present it in front of the puppies nose, and steer them in whichever direction you want them to go by having them follow the treat.
+Take the treat between thumb and index finger, present it in front of the puppy’s nose and steer them in whichever direction you want them to go by having them follow the treat.
 Here’s an example of applications in real-world LLW contexts.

 In the video below, Puzzle wants to eat something on the ground that I don’t want her to eat (looks like eggs someone broke).
-I simply use a treat magnet to get her to keep going – and the leash stays loose.
+I use a treat magnet to get her to keep going – and the leash stays loose.

 Here, I don’t have a video helper, so I just walk up and down with the camera set up at a distance.
 Puzzle thinks it’s weird that we are turning around to walk back to the camera.
 She sits down.
 I wait a few seconds, but she doesn’t look like she’s planning on getting up anytime soon.
 Treat magnet (in combination with a little treat toss) for the win!
-I reactivate her with food, and we keep going.
+I reactivate her with food and we keep going.
 (Sorry about the blurry video!)

 As a rule of thumb, I tend to use ancillary skills 1 and 3 if the puppy is merely distracted, and ancillary skill 2 if they are scared or if I am in a hurry.
-That’s because walking voluntarily gives a dog more agency than being carried – and agency is generally a good thing!
+That’s because walking voluntarily gives a dog more agency than being carried – and agency is a good thing!

-The best way to carry your puppy is either in a comfy bag, or supporting their butt and back legs with your arm/hand.
+The best way to carry your puppy is either in a comfy bag or supporting their butt and back legs with your arm/hand.

-Ancillary skill #3: just call them over!
+Ancillary skill #3: call them over!

 Now that you’ve got a good idea of ancillary skills, there’s one more crucial element missing: you need a way to measure the pressure your puppy is putting on the leash in order to guarantee consistency.
 How much pressure will cue you to stop?
-It should always be the same amount, independent of your state of mind, where you are walking, or how lazy or high-energy yur puppy is feeling.
+It should always be the same amount, independent of your state of mind, where you are walking or how lazy or high-energy your puppy is feeling.
 We’ll look at how to develop a simple measuring system in my next post!